-- If you have booked multiple hotels, you can mention the address and emails of the ones in the Entry state in the name of hotels.
+- If you have booked multiple hotels, you can mention the address and emails of the ones in the Entry state in the name of the hotels.
 If someone has invited you, you can mention the details there.
 We only mentioned the details of the hotel in Austria.

-- As per the cost of traveling, you can choose yourself as the one who will bear the cost.
+- As per the cost of traveling, you can choose as the one who will bear the cost.
 If your parents are sponsoring it or someone else, you can mention that as well.
 In our case, we were the ones bearing the cost of the trip.

 Valid Indian Passport

 A Valid Indian passport with at least 2 blank pages.
 To be on the safer side, it’s much better to have one with at least 6 months of validity.

 2 recent passport-size pictures with a whole-face capture with a light background, adhering to the specifications mentioned on VFS global.